-Prince William Might Have Cheated On Kate Before, Alleges Royal Reporter
+Prince William Might Have Cheated On Kate Middleton Before, Alleges Royal Reporter

 In 2013, Netflix released a documentary called The Royals.
-There was little fanfare at the time, but in a curious move, The Express decided to republish, five years later, an excerpt from the documentary of royal reporter Jennie Bond taking about William’s love life.
+There was little fanfare at the time, but in a curious move, The Express decided to republish, five years later, an excerpt from the documentary of royal reporter Jennie Bond talking about William’s love life.

 “We don’t know much about William’s love affairs… but he managed to keep it very quiet, I’m not quite sure how, but he did.
-He managed it.”
+He managed it,” said Bond.

-“I think he put himself about a bit,” she added.
+“I think he put himself about a bit.”

-Jennie Garth is considered a veteran of royal reporting, and worked as the royal reporter for the BBC.
+Jennie Bond is considered a veteran of royal reporting and worked as the royal reporter for the BBC.
 In addition, she herself very close to the royals.
-She covered a multitude of events such as the two royal weddings of Charles and Andrew, the divorce of those two marriages, the death of Princess Diana.
+She covered a multitude of events, such as the two royal weddings of Charles and Andrew, the divorce of those two marriages, and the death of Princess Diana.
 She was even present in Australia when an assassination attempt was made on the Prince of Wales.

 Though the comment received little attention at the time, royal fans are looking back at the interview and wondering if the royal reporter was dropping some hints.
-After all, Prince William started dating Kate Middleton their sophomore year of university, and the pair continued to date for the next nine years, barring two short breakups.
+After all, Prince William started dating Kate Middleton during their sophomore year of university, and the pair continued to date for the next nine years, barring two short breakups.
 So how many love affairs could the prince have had?

 Going through the archives of older articles, the British media did occasionally reference possible dalliances.
 For example, a 2007 article in The Evening Standard mentioned William’s “roving eye.”